lplsz/Visionaries/README.md

 3. Add a suffix `/docs` to the URL and hit enter in your browser.

 ## Could serveice
 * The Wellbeing website can be accessed at: https://main.df2q30aos58ji.amplifyapp.com
+* For the deploy convience, the frontend and backend were deployed separately, the frontend is deployed based on the this repository: https://github.com/Echooooo-zhn/Visionaries-Wellbeing.git (A separated version of the frontend which is same as the group repository: https://github.com/lplsz/Visionaries.git)